Fluctuation Bounds for the Restricted Solid-on-Solid Model of Surface Growth: Influence of Updates on RSOS Height

 \section{Influence of Updates on RSOS Height}

-Throughout this section we work with the RSOS surface height viewed as a function of a Poisson point process.
-To denote the dependence of RSOS height at $(t,x)$ on the update times, we will use $\RSOS_{t,x}(\cl{U})$.\\
+Throughout this section, we view RSOS surface height as a function of a Poisson point process.
+To denote the dependence of RSOS height at $(t,x)$ on the update times, write $f_{t,x}(\cl{U})$.\\

 It turns out that deleting or adding an update on the random Poisson lattice will only affect future surface heights minimally; in fact it will change by at most one.
-The lower bound here is a monotonicity property that we will exploit in other proofs.
+The lower bound is a monotonicity property which will be exploited in other proofs.